-Will alcohol be sold at the event?
-If yes, provide details: Do you intend to provide music (of any nature) or the making of music (e.g. karaoke)?
-If yes, provide details: Do you intend to provide sporting exhibitions?
+Will alcohol be sold at the e vent?
 If yes, provide details:

+Do you intend to provide mu (e.g. karaoke)?
+If yes, prov ature) or the making of music

+Do you intend to provide sp orting exhibit ions?
+If yes, provide details:

-Please tick the relevant boxes to any of the following facilities that you intend to provide:
+Please tick the relevant intend to provide: boxes to a ny of the following facilities that you

 Fairground equipment Stewarding/Marshalls

 Parachutists Barriers/fencing

 Portable generators Animal displays

 Toilets Other motor vehicles

 Inflatables Bonfire/barbeque

 PA system Security

 Lost children point Market stalls

 Marquees On-site communications

 Power supply Re-enactment groups

 Motorcycles Water

 Portable staging Food and drink (excluding alcohol)